Name: Oshri Aviram & Dana Kushmirski

 We believe that the future is not just modern and digital.
 There must be constant dialogue with traditional aesthetics and culture; deep respect for nature and its links with our culture.
 Therefore, we are constantly rethinking and searching for new ways to use materials, form, light, color and more…

-Name five key themes to consider when approaching design in 2018 and beyond.
+Name five key themes to consider when approaching design.

 Honest design, personal design, using natural materials, providing originality and creativity design and self-design language.